neelsoumya/dsSurvival/README.md

 * https://github.com/neelsoumya/dsSurvivalClient/blob/main/vignettes/development_plan.pdf

-A screenshot of meta-analyzed hazard ratios from the survival model is shown below.
+A screenshot of meta-analyzed hazard ratios from a survival model is shown below.

 ![A screenshot of meta-analyzed hazard ratios from the survival model is shown below](screenshot_survival_models.png)